jmwiseman/robottest/README.md

-LU vex robot firmware scratch space
+LUST6 vex robot firmware scratch space

 docs go in /doc
-tests and simulation go in /sim (this currently needs bash to compile, most of it only runs on linux)
+tests and simulation go in /sim (this currently needs bash to compile, most of it only runs on linux, but work is being done to make it windows compatable with cygwin)